 Family reunification procedure continues even if the family member enters the Netherlands during the procedure

-The Council of State has ruled that the mere fact that a family member has entered and stays in the Netherlands during the family reunification procedure, is not a ground to reject the application.[26]
-In other words, the family reunification procedure continues and may lead to approval and issuance of the derived asylum permit to the family member.
+In October 2023, the Council of State ruled that the mere fact that a family member arrives in the Netherlands during the family reunification procedure and applies for asylum upon arrival, does not constitute grounds for rejection of the application for family reunification.[29]
+In other words, the family reunification procedure continues and may lead to approval and issuance of the derivative asylum permit to the family member.

-Measure of cabinet on family reunification in response to the reception crisis
+Measure of the cabinet on family reunification in response to the reception crisis

 Visa issuance

 Positive news is the pilot set up by the Ministry of Foreign Affairs to issue visas at the Dutch consulate in Erbil, Irak.
-As of September 2023, a limited number of family members can go to the consulate.
-Although the pilot is applicable to any nationality, it mainly concerns Syrian nationals.[31]
-The waiting time at Erbil has however increased up to several months, due to its limited capacity.
+As of September 2023, a limited number of family members can receive their visa at this consulate.
+Although the pilot is applicable to any nationality, it mainly concerns Syrian nationals.[36]
+However, currently there is an entry ban in place for Syrians that want to travel to the Kurdish Region of Iraq, which makes it difficult for Syrian family members to reach the Dutch consulate in Erbil.
+The consulate can obtain an exemption for this entry ban, but the requirements are hard to meet for family members.

-Also positive news are the efforts of the Dutch Ministry of Foreign Affairs to get family members out of Gaza.
-The ministry started preparations for about 10 cases (around 35 family members) in December 2023.
-At the beginning of January 2024, the first families were admitted to cross the border into Egypt by the Israeli/Palestine/Egyptian authorities.
+The Dutch Ministry of Foreign Affairs started preparations to get family members out of Gaza in December 2023.
+At the beginning of January 2024, the first families were allowed to cross the border into Egypt by the Israeli/Palestine/Egyptian authorities.
 Within 72 hours from the moment of entry, the family members had received their travel documentation and had left Egypt for the Netherlands.
-In this context it is noteworthy that IND gave priority treatment to the applications for family reunification of Gazan beneficiaries of international protection, because of the security situation in Gaza.
+In this context, it is noteworthy that IND gave priority treatment to the applications for family reunification of Gazan beneficiaries of international protection, because of the security situation in Gaza.
 The applications were approved by IND within 1-2 months after the war started.

 The following numbers of persons were granted access to the Netherlands in the context of family reunification with the holder of an asylum residence permit: